切换至 "中华医学电子期刊资源库"

 引用本文:

-王宁, 刘彦哲, 吴紫莺, 曾超, 雷光华, 沙婷婷, 王伊伦. 基于孟德尔随机化研究探讨肠道菌群与肌少症表型的因果关联[J]. 中华老年骨科与康复电子杂志, 2023, 09(06): 333-342.
+王宁, 刘彦哲, 吴紫莺, 曾超, 雷光华, 沙婷婷, 王伊伦. 基于孟德尔随机化研究探讨肠道菌群与肌少症表型的因果关联[J/OL]. 中华老年骨科与康复电子杂志, 2023, 09(06): 333-342.

 Ning Wang, Yanzhe Liu, Ziying Wu, Chao Zeng, Guanghua Lei, Tingting Sha, Yilun Wang.
-Causal associations of gut Microbiota with phenotype indicators of sarcopenia: A mendelian randomization study[J].
+Causal associations of gut Microbiota with phenotype indicators of sarcopenia: A mendelian randomization study[J/OL].
 Chinese Journal of Geriatric Orthopaedics and Rehabilitation(Electronic Edition), 2023, 09(06): 333-342.

 目的